-As a white woman, who grew up in an educated household with parents who obtained university degrees (and a PhD) and had a strong protestant work ethic, I am privileged.
+I am a white woman who grew up in an educated household with parents who obtained university degrees (and a PhD) and had a strong protestant work ethic.
 I have been nurtured to do well at school and at university, and have won many scholarships.
-My career has been championed by influential mentors, who have helped me succeed, by "making a phone call" or by "telling so and so that you'll be in town".
-I acknowledge that I am privileged due to my race and educational background, and I am indebted to those who supported and nurtured me.
-But my path was not without obstacles, and as a woman in science I sometimes had to fight hard to be taken seriously.
-As a mother of three kids, every day is a balance act, and I work incredibly hard (often too hard!), to make up for the time I spent with my children throughout the afternoon and evening.
+My career has been championed by many influential people I have met along the way, who have helped me succeed, by "making a phone call" or by "telling so and so that you'll be in town".
+My path was not without obstacles, but it was easier and smoother than what many of you will experience.
+I have also worked incredibly hard (too hard!), and the more other people have done to help me along the way, the more indebted I have felt and worked harder.

-With this in mind, I acknowledge diversity in race, gender, sexual orientation and religion (or lack thereof) and differences in how privileged we might have been during our upbringing.
+As a consequence, I acknowledge diversity in race, gender, sexual orientation and religion (or lack thereof) and differences in how privileged we might have been during our upbringing.
 I believe that hard work helps, but it should not be everything.
 I believe that the lab is a place where we all meet and learn from each other.
 I am humbled by the opportunity to mentor and teach you, and I will in turn strive to learn from all of you.